Ingrid D. Rowland

 Ingrid D. Rowland (b.
-August 19, 1953) is a professor at the University of Notre Dame School of Architecture.
+August 19, 1953) is a professor in the Department of History at the University of Notre Dame.
 She is a frequent contributor to The New York Review of Books.

 Biography

 She is the daughter of Nobel Chemistry Prize laureate Frank Sherwood Rowland.

 Rowland completed her Bachelor of Arts degree in classics at Pomona College in 1974 and earned her Master's and Ph.D. degrees in Greek literature and classical archaeology at Bryn Mawr College.

 Based in Rome, Rowland writes about Italian art, architecture, history and many other topics for The New York Review of Books.